Explore This Fellowship

 Teaching Highlights

-• Assist with teaching resident rotation: four-week rotation as PGY-1 and for HMS students
+- Assist with teaching resident rotation: four-week rotation as PGY-1 and for Harvard Medical School students

-• Teaching to other services (surgery, ICU, PAs)
+- Teaching to other services (Surgery, ICU, Pediatrics, Neurology)

-• Simulation opportunities through Institute for Medical Simulation at Mass General, STRATUS with access to SonoSim, Medaphor, Vimedix simulators (with TEE)
+- Simulation opportunities through the MGH Learning lab, STRATUS Simulation Center at BWH, with access to SonoSim, Vimedix simulators (with TEE)

 Clinical Experience

-The Massachusetts General Hospital Emergency Department is a busy, high-acuity Level 1 Trauma Center, Burn Center and Pediatric Trauma Center with an annual census of more than 117,000 patients.
-The fellowship is designed as a part-time attending position in the Mass General Emergency Department, working approximately 16 hours a week, supervising EM (PGY1-4), pediatric, internal medicine and advanced practice providers.
+The Massachusetts General Hospital and the Brigham and Women’s Hospital Emergency Department are busy, high-acuity Level 1 Trauma Centers, with an annual census of more than 120,000 patients.
+The fellowship is designed as a part-time attending position at both emergency departments, working approximately 16 hours a week, supervising EM (PGY1-4), pediatric, anesthesia, internal medicine residents and advanced practice providers.
 In addition, fellows are expected to devote approximately 30 hours a week to ultrasound related activities.
 Responsibilities include but are not limited to image acquisition (independently, with residents, and with directors), scan review, lecturing, participation and development of outside courses, attendance at administrative and financial meetings, and research (development of an independent project and participation in ongoing studies).

 Research Experience

-There are numerous research opportunities within the department as well as with faculty throughout Mass General and the Harvard Medical School.
-The Department of Emergency Medicine supports each fellow with a research stipend to help advance scholarly projects.
+There are numerous research opportunities within the departments as well as with faculty throughout Mass General, Brigham and Women’s and the Harvard Medical School.
 In the past ten years, faculty and fellows have produced research and published more than 100 articles on point-of-care ultrasound.
 These are frequently awarded for the best articles of the year by the SAEM Academy of Emergency Ultrasound.
-The most recent projects have focused on lung ultrasound for pulmonary edema, learning curves for performing chest ultrasound, integration of ultrasound in clinical practice, carotid flow time in sepsis, development of artificial intelligence in pneumothorax, national radiation safety attributed to ultrasound, developing nomograms on small bowel obstruction and a series of projects on procedural safety including innovative transgluteal sciatic nerve block and impact of difficult IV access on ED throughput.
-We have also been on the forefront of COVID-19 lung ultrasound research and have developed several projects in this realm.
+The most recent projects have focused on teleultrasound for POCUS education, TEE in cardiac resuscitation, artificial intelligence in POCUS applications, lung ultrasound for COVID-19, development of nomograms on small bowel obstruction and a series of projects on procedural safety including innovative trans gluteal sciatic nerve block and prehospital training in ultrasound guided IV insertion.

-In addition, Massachusetts General Hospital Emergency Ultrasound Fellows have taught extensively in many resource-limited international settings such as Rwanda, Malawi, Zambia, Uganda, Tanzania and Kenya.
+In addition, our fellows have taught extensively in many resource-limited international settings such as Rwanda, Malawi, Zambia, Uganda, Tanzania, Lesotho, and Kenya.
 We believe in the valuable impact that point-of-care ultrasound can make in these settings on patient care and outcomes as well as on resource utilization.
 For interested applicants there are many opportunities to become involved in teaching and researching the potential in these settings.

 State-of-the-art Equipment

-In the CURE Training Center, five additional ultrasounds including two Terason uSmart 3200T, two Sonosite and one Zonare ultrasound machines, and portable Butterfly devices can be used during training sessions and for educational purposes.
-The Training Center is dedicated to ultrasound training and equipped with SonoSim simulation on cardiac ultrasound as well as Medaphor endocavitary and gynecology ultrasound simulation.
-We have access to the to SonoSim, Medaphor, Vimedix simulators (with TEE) through the Institute for Medical Simulation at Mass General and STRATUS.
+In our training center, five additional ultrasounds including two Terason uSmart 3200T, two Philips, two Sonosite and one Zonare ultrasound machines, and portable Butterfly devices can be used during training sessions for educational purposes.
+We have access to the to SonoSim, Vimedix simulators (with TEE) through the Institute for Medical Simulation at Mass General and STRATUS.

 Our People